k-turing/tk_get_japan_weather/README.md

 # tk_get_japan_weather
-You can know the weather of prefecture in Japan.
+You can know the weather of each prefecture in Japan.